-Trump's promises before and after the election - BBC News
+Has Trump delivered on his promises?

 Ditching Nato

 Before: Mr Trump repeatedly questioned the military alliance's purpose, calling it "obsolete".
-One issue that bugged him was whether members were pulling their weight and "paying their bills".
+One issue that irked him was whether members were pulling their weight and "paying their bills".
 In one New York Times interview in July 2016, he even hinted that the US would not come to the aid of a member invaded by Russia.

-After: But as he hosted Nato Secretary General Jens Stoltenberg at the White House in April, the US president said the threat of terrorism had underlined the alliance's importance.
+After: But as he hosted Nato's secretary general at the White House in April 2018, the US president said the threat of terrorism had underlined the alliance's importance.
 "I said it [Nato] was obsolete," Mr Trump said.
 "It's no longer obsolete."

-Before: During a speech in Iowa in November 2015, Mr Trump warned that he would, using an expletive, bomb so-called Islamic State into obliteration.
+In July 2018, Mr Trump reiterated his support at the Nato summit, but suggested the US might still leave if allies did not acquiesce to his budget demands.

-After: The president dropped the biggest non-nuclear bomb in the US arsenal on an IS-stronghold in Afghanistan.
+The abrupt departure of Defence Secretary Jim Mattis has concerned some US allies, as the general had been among aides urging the president to keep the US in Nato.

 China as currency manipulator